 News and developments about everything that goes into the cabin of an aircraft, from floor coverings to headliners, with a special emphasis on in-flight entertainment, communications and other electronics for passengers.
 If it is in the cabin of an aircraft, it’s covered here.

-It’s one of those problems the industry likes to see–more demand than capacity.
-The completion and refurbishment industry in the U.S. is struggling to keep up with the demand as sales of new and used business aircraft continue to grow, and now Canadian shops are facing the same challenge.
+It’s one of those problems providers might like to see but that can be exasperating for their customers–more demand than capacity.
+The completion and refurbishment industry in the U.S. is struggling to keep up with demand as sales of new and used business aircraft continue to grow, and now Canadian shops are facing the same challenge.